vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 # How to avoid scam in crypto

-Right now, there are too many scams in the crypto space and people are learning how to deal with them by being a victim of it.This website explain you what is cryptocurrency and how to buy it to ensure to avoid scams.
-It compare the different cryptocurrency platform to guide you to the platform that will be a good fit for your needs.
+Right now, there are too many scams in the crypto space and people are learning how to deal with them by being a victim of it.
+This website explain you what is cryptocurrency and how to buy it to ensure to avoid scams.
+It compares the different cryptocurrency platform to guide you to the platform that will be a good fit for your needs.
 Finally, you can report a scam that has happened to you.
-The report of the scam will be kept in the database and, in a futur update of the website, showned on the page for other user to find if they are going through the same scam that other have been through.
+The report of the scam will be kept in the database and, in a future update of the website, shown on the page for anoother user to find if they are going through the same scam that other have been through.
 This way the website will help newcomer into crypto to avoid scam when buying cryptocurrency and use the website as a reference when they get messages or emails that they believe are not trustable.

 Copy past the website here